Skip to main content, skip to search, or skip to the top of the page.

 About half of the classes LL.M. students at MSU Law take are with other LL.M. students, the other courses are with American and international JD students.

 How do students and professors interact in U.S. law schools?

 Students and professors often interact a lot during law school.
 At MSU Law, we are proud of our professors’ open door policies.
 Professors often meet with students to discuss cases, to discuss concerns students have about their readings, or otherwise to assist students.
 Professors also mentor and advise students on many issues.
 Unlike in many other countries, professors fully expect – and enjoy – building relationships with students, and set aside time to meet with students on a regular basis.

 Do professors use visual aids?

 Some professors use power point presentations in class, while others do not.
-Many LL.M. students record their professors’ lectures, with permission, so that they can listen to the lectures again after class and better understand the topic.
+Many international students record their professors’ lectures, with permission, so that they can listen to the lectures again after class and better understand the topic.

 Does the Law College have a large international community?

 Just over 1/10th of the Law College student population is international, and Michigan State University has one of the largest international student populations in the country, with about 6,000 international students from all over the world.
 Even if you don’t have another student from your country at the Law College, the chances are very, very good that there will be other people from your country at MSU.